KiranSuresh612/F.I.R.E.SAT-CubeSat-Project/README.md

 ### Building a 3U CubeSat to actively combat the spread of wildfires.

 ## Introduction
 F.I.R.E.SAT (Fire Intervention Rescue Expedition Satellite) is a self-conducted project where I designed a 3U (10 cm x 10 cm x 30 cm) CubeSat that can withstand launch and low Earth orbit conditions, all while using a Convolutional Neural Network (CNN), retrained using augmented terrestrial pictures to detect fire signatures and downlink them using a Simulink pipeline.
-Feel free to explore this repo to learn more about F.I.R.E.SAT!
+If this project were to be made and launched, the total cost to build, develop, and launch F.I.R.E.SAT would be about $400,000 USD, which is certainly not pocket money.
+However, feel free to explore this repo to learn more about F.I.R.E.SAT!

 ![F.I.R.E.SAT Exploded View](https://github.com/KiranSuresh612/F.I.R.E.SAT-CubeSat-Project/blob/cfb4e0ef8275dba22b265b11921efdde663f630b/F.I.R.E.SAT%20Exploded%20View%20Video%20(Final%20GIF).gif)

 ## Motivation and Objective
 Wildfires are a growing threat to ecosystems around the world, especially in Canada.
 Current wildfire detection satellites cannot both rapidly detect and capture fine-resolution imagery to detect wildfires.
-F.I.R.E.SAT does not claim to fix these issues, but instead provides an idea of how a student-founded CubeSat concept could integrate AI to support wildfire monitoring and detection.

-The goal for this project was to design a flight-ready 3U nanosatellite concept that can detect and downlink warnings about small wildfire hotspots while in Low Earth Orbit (LEO).
-All components, functions, and code have to be suitable for a nanosatellite in space.
-A proof-of-concept for the AI-powered wildfire detection pipeline should also be developed.
+The payload is a FLIR BOSON+ 640 Infared Camera, which will perform better than most wildfire detection satellites today since infrared cameras perform better than regular cameras when the CubeSat is in Earth's shadow.
+Though F.I.R.E.SAT may not solve all problems with modern satellites, I want it to be a mission-ready concept that, with more resources and development, may become a flight-ready mission that improves our wildfire detection and prevention capabilities.

 ## Table of Contents